A renewed lease on life

 Our researchers are continually investigating novel approaches to treating patients with the entire range of cardiac problems, from asymptomatic cardiac dysfunction to end-stage heart failure.
 In fact, our doctors helped develop the national guidelines for the care of heart failure patients.
 And we continually offer clinical research trials to explore new treatments and procedures.

 Members of our teaching faculty were instrumental in officially launching the field of Advanced Heart Failure and Transplant Cardiology.
-Our program recently became one of approximately 25 centers nationwide to be accredited as a training program in this new and highly specialized field.
+Our program was accredited in 2012 as a training program in this new and highly specialized field.

-We collaborate with a network of cardiovascular specialists throughout New England and Upstate New York.
-Additionally, we prioritize working closely with your primary care doctor and cardiologist to chart the best diagnostic and treatment strategy for you over the long-term, helping you to receive exceptional and continuous care close to your home.
+We collaborate with a network of cardiovascular specialists throughout New England and upstate New York.
+Additionally, we prioritize working closely with your own primary care doctor and cardiologist to chart the best diagnostic and treatment strategy for your long-term health, helping you receive exceptional and continuous care close to your home.